Consumer Medicine Information

 Tell your doctor or pharmacist if you are pregnant or intend to become pregnant.

-including breathing difficulties, seizures and lack of oxygen in their blood.
+breathing difficulties, rapid breathing, seizures, lack of oxygen in their blood,

 Tell your doctor or pharmacist if you are breast-feeding or plan to breast-feed.